-Welcome to The Multicultural Music Group 2012-13 school year.
-We are proud to be entering our seventeenth year of service to the New York City youth and the general community.
+Welcome to the Multicultural Music Group.
+We are proud to be entering our eighteenth year of service for the New York City youth and general community in 2013-14.

-The Multicultural Music Group remains committed to creating a legacy of global understanding through the arts.
-For the past two years, we have been involved in a research project in collaboration with the Center for Arts Education at Teachers College, Columbia University and the William T. Grant Foundation.
+The MMG remains committed to creating a legacy of multicultural music and social awareness, therefore as a result of this mission, we have been involved in a research project with the Center for Arts Education at Teachers College, Columbia University and the William T. Grant Foundation.
 The investigation is entitled: “Playing History” and studies the impact of our Symphonic Youth Program on the student’s academic, music and affective/social skills.
-So far, the outcomes of last year’s research demonstrated outstanding improvement in the music and social skill development.
-Other findings such as the correlation among social studies- music –diversity and interpersonal skills validated our claims for cultural understanding by affecting aspects of human behavior which consequently have an effect on the individual, their families and communities.
+So far, the outcomes of the last two years’ research demonstrated outstanding improvement in the music, academics and social skill development.
+Other findings such as the correlation among social studies- music –diversity and interpersonal skills validated our claims for cultural understanding by affecting aspects of human behavior, which consequently have an effect on the individual, their families and communities.

 Our staff, faculty and board members welcomes everyone to an exciting year of activities.
 We look forward for a continuation of success and growth.